clawpack/doc/doc/fgout.rst

-This complements the normal output frame capabilities of Clawpack, and has several advantages for some applications, particularly when making animations or when using the GeoClaw solution as input to another process, such as particle tracking:
+This complements the normal output frame capabilities of Clawpack, and has several advantages for some applications, particularly when making animations or when using the GeoClaw solution as input to another process, such as particle tracking.

+Advantages include:

     1. The solution is output on a fixed uniform grid at each fgout time, independent of the AMR structure.
 This is useful in order